 - Inappropriate intense anger or difficulty controlling anger.

 - Transient, stress-related paranoid ideas or severe dissociative symptoms.

-Not all people diagnosed with BPD will present in the same way, as there are over 100 combinations of symptoms possible, if someone has 5 out of the 9 criteria.
+Not all people diagnosed with BPD will experience it the same way, as there are over 100 combinations of symptoms possible, considering 5 out of the 9 criteria.

 The diagnosis of BPD is only made when it is clear that these behaviors have been present over time (usually starting in early adulthood) and across a range of situations.

 BPD should be taken seriously, unfortunately 1 out of 10 individuals with this diagnosis die by suicide.